jencolletta/google-search/README.md

 # Search Engine App
-A functional replica of Google's search page that is built using the React and google custom search api.
+A functional replica of Google's search page that is built using google custom search api.
+Frontend is Javascript (React), CSS, and HTML.
+Backend is Node.js.
+Hosted on GitHub pages and deployed using GitHub Actions.

 Demo: https://jencolletta.github.io/google-search